Manufacturing Process of Pinch Weld Seals

 For pinchweld seals made of EPDM rubber, they can perform well under a wide range of temperatures from -40°C to +150°C (-40°F to +302°F).

 Most pinchweld seals are made of EPDM rubber.
-But others are made of silicone, neoprene, nitrile, and natural rubber, depending on the specific requirement.
+But others are made of silicone, neoprene, nitrile, and natural rubber.
+It depends on the specific requirement.